 Individual memorial monoliths for Russian and Polish soldiers, and Jewish civilians are dispersed throughout the site.
 You can’t visit a site like this and not be deeply saddened by what went on during this piece of history.

-The train back to Vilnius was around 15:00hrs and 17:00hrs.
-With almost an hour to wait in the biting cold, no coffee shop, restaurant, or anywhere to sit in sight of the Paneriai Township, decided to wait in the station’s tiny shelter.
+The train back to Vilnius is around 15:00hrs and another at 17:00hrs.
+With almost an hour to wait in the biting cold, no coffee shop, restaurant, or anywhere to sit, in sight of the Paneriai township, decided to wait in the station’s tiny shelter.

 Vilnius Collegium Apartament (Pilies g.
 22-1, Senamiestis, LT-01123)